-Basic and diluted loss per share is computed by dividing net loss attributable to common stockholders by the weighted average common shares outstanding.
-As of March 31, 2020 and 2019, the Company had unvested LTIP units which provide for non-forfeitable rights to dividend-equivalent payments.
-Accordingly, these unvested LTIP units are considered participating securities and are included in the computation of basic and diluted loss per share pursuant to the two-class method.
-The Company did not have dilutive securities as of March 31, 2020 or 2019.
+Basic and diluted net loss per share is computed by dividing net loss attributable to common stockholders by the weighted average common shares outstanding.
+As of March 31, 2021 and 2020, the Company had unvested LTIP units which provide for non-forfeitable rights to dividend-equivalent payments.
+Accordingly, these unvested LTIP units are considered participating securities and are included in the computation of basic and diluted net loss per share pursuant to the two-class method.
+The Company did not have dilutive securities as of March 31, 2021 or 2020.

-The effect of the conversion of the 26,317 Class B LLC units outstanding is not reflected in the computation of basic and diluted loss per share, as the effect would be anti-dilutive.
-The net loss allocable to such units is reflected as noncontrolling interests in the accompanying consolidated financial statements.
+The effect of the conversion of the 26,317 Class B LLC units outstanding is not reflected in the computation of basic and diluted net loss per share, as the effect would be anti-dilutive.
+The net loss allocable to such units is reflected as non-controlling interests in the accompanying consolidated financial statements.